 No, in order to meet the certification requirement, you must take and pass both parts of the FLS exam and receive the certificate.

-Score reports will be mailed approximately three weeks after the testing date.
+Some scores will be mailed approximately three weeks after the testing date.
 For privacy reasons, scores will not be transmitted by telephone or facsimile.
-Those who successfully complete both the educational and assessment components will also receive a certification of completion confirming that they have demonstrated the knowledge, judgment and technical skills fundamental to the performance of basic laparoscopic surgery.
+Those who successfully complete both the educational and assessment components will also receive a certification of completion confirming that they have demonstrated the knowledge, judgement, and technical skills fundamental to the performance of basic laparoscopic surgery.

-All FLS certificates expire in ten years from the date of issue.
+All FLS certificates expire 10 years from the date of issue.